 Next Met Gala theme unveiled: the 'sleeping beauties' of fashion

-NEW YORK — It may be time to get out those fairytale ballgowns.
+It may be time to get out those fairy tale ballgowns.
 The theme of the next Met Gala has been unveiled: “Sleeping Beauties: Reawakening Fashion.”

 The Costume Institute of the Metropolitan Museum of Art revealed the theme of its spring 2024 exhibit, which is launched by the huge party known as the Met Gala, on Wednesday.
 Yet to be announced: the celebrity hosts of the May 6 affair.